carletz/DOMIX-Open-Source-Modular-Home-Automation-System/Software/README.md

 | OTA | `ota_password` |
 | Module addresses | `m1_screen_address`, `m2_i2c_1`, `m3_i2c_1`, … (one block per module) |

 > ⚠️ **Every I2C address must be unique on the bus.** Failing to set correct addresses will prevent the system from starting.
+Check the manual for the examples.

 ### 2. Edit `main.yaml` — select your modules